SDGGiesbrecht/Workspace/Documentation/🇨🇦EN Read Me.md

 ## The Workspace Workflow

-(Note: Only the simplest workflow has been described here.
-Workspace’s command line interface provides much more fine‐grained control, and the scripts mentioned here can be [removed](Scripts.md) if desired.)

 *The Workspace project is managed by...
 Workspace!
 So let’s try it out by following along using the Workspace project itself.*

 ### When the Repository Is Cloned